envision-projects/envision-projects.github.io/content/embedded/simplesynth-project.md

 9. Next we want to create mounting holes for our board.
 This isn't absolutely necessary, but it's a good habit to get into (trust me).
 Create a via that is 4mm with a 3mm hole.
 Copy and paste this so there's one in each corner.
 We should now have something like this:

    ![](/images/ss_pcb2.png)

+### Next Steps -------

+**Adding Controls and Effects**

+Now we have a board that connects our 13 keys to the Teensy through a multiplexer.
+By using a multiplexer, we saved pins on the Teensy because all 13 keys are now routed into one pin.
+We are using 4 pins on the Teensy to control the multiplexer, for a total of 5 pins (which is less than 13 = more pins available on the Teensy).
+Why do we want more pins?
+Because we want to control aspects of the sound with things like potentiometers (pots).
+We also want to be able to change oscillator waveforms manually, and therefore need a button or two or three.
+Now is a good time to decide which effects and controls we want, and the types of physical hardware that will control them.

 <!--EndFragment-->